Foundation in Primary Care Pain Management

 How to apply

 Download a postgraduate application form and all related forms, such as the referee template.

 Please note: only paper based applications can be received for this standalone module.
 Please ensure that you quote the module number MET275 and the module name ‘Foundation in Primary Care Pain Management’ on your application, and ensure that you specify which intake you are applying for.

-Please contact the module team for further information on email@example.com
+Please contact the Admissions Team for further information on: email@example.com

 - be a qualified healthcare professional or be working in a healthcare setting